Pekaby/seasonal-content/readme.txt

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/seasonal-content/` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress.
+2. Activate the plugin through the *Plugins* screen in WordPress.
 3. Go to *Seasonal Content* to define your seasonal categories.
 4. Select supported widget in Elementor to define seasonal content